Speak to a qualified cancer nurse

 - adenocarcinoma – begins in mucus producing cells; more often found in outer part of the lungs

 - squamous cell carcinoma – begins in thin, flat cells; most often found in larger airways

 - large cell undifferentiated carcinoma – the cancer cells are not clearly squamous or adenocarcinoma.

-- small cell lung cancer (SCLC) – SCLC makes up about 15% of lung cancers.
-It tends to start in the middle of the lungs and usually spreads more quickly than NSCLC.
+- small cell lung cancer (SCLC) – SCLC (about 15% of lung cancers) tends to start in the middle of the lungs.
+This type of lung cancer usually spreads more quickly than NSCLC.

 How common is lung cancer?

 About 14,500 Australians are diagnosed with lung cancer each year.
 The average age at diagnosis is around 72 years.
 More men than women develop lung cancer, but since the early 1980s rates have been steadily decreasing among men and increasing among women.

 Lung Cancer - Your guide to best cancer careDownload PDF